abwasim2138/Talkie/README.md

  To delete a Talkie just swipe left on it and press delete.

- •The last search is saved \n
+ •The last search is saved
  •Additional Auto-Save to photos library can be toggled in the settings tab.

- Built: \n
+ Built:
 •GiphyAPI(https://github.com/Giphy/GiphyAPI) used for GIF database.
 •FLAnimatedImage(https://github.com/Flipboard/FLAnimatedImage) GIF engine used.